markusfisch/simsalabash/README.md

 * Easy sorting of navigation items with .nav files.
 * The output directory is not temporary so assets and downloads won't get copied everytime you're doing an rsync.
-* No dependencies beyond BASH, cat, mktemp, rm and probably tr (BASH < 4).
+* No dependencies beyond Bash, cat, mktemp, rm and probably tr (Bash < 4).

 Disadvantages and limitations
 -----------------------------

 * Markdown and things like that are external.
 * There's no integrated web server and never will be.
-* BASH is slow (but fast enough for any web site of reasonable size).
+* Bash is slow (but fast enough for any web site of reasonable size).
-* BASH is not object-oriented, nor easy, nor hip.
+* Bash is not object-oriented, nor easy, nor hip.

 Alternatives
 ------------